syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/Appearance.md

 ## Change visibility of DropDown Button

-DropDown button in SfDateTimeEdit allows to open the Popup Calendar by Mouse interaction.
+DropDown button in SfDateTimeEdit allows to open the popup calendar by mouse interaction.
 Visibility of DropDown button can be changed by `ShowDropDown` property.
 The following code snippets illustrates the same.

 {% tabs %}